-For eight weeks, Mouse on Mars take over the Kunstbau with a sound installation for which they are developing a site-specific composition.
-Working with and responding to the gallery space, the installation transforms the Kunstbau itself into a gigantic stereophonic acoustic instrument.
+Mouse on Mars take over the Kunstbau with a sound installation for which they are developing a site-specific composition.
+Working with and responding to the exhibition space, the installation transforms the Kunstbau itself into a gigantic stereophonic acoustic instrument.

-A rotatable horn loudspeaker fires off a sound like a pinball into the 110-yard Kunstbau, where it rebounds on the pillars, cants, splinters, is gathered back in, and dies down.
+A rotatable horn loudspeaker pitchforkes a sound like a pinball into the 110-yard Kunstbau, where it rebounds on the pillars, cants, splinters, is gathered back in, and dies down.
 One by one, additional sounds from a virtually inexhaustible repertoire are sent out into the space and modulated.
 Percussive devices operated by robots interject analog-acoustic accents.
-A spatial-sound system supports the construction with electronic modifications of the sonic stream.
+A spatial-sound system comments on the construction with electronic modifications of the sonic stream.

-Thirty sequences, each between 3 and 15 minutes long, are constantly rearranged so that no two of them recur in the same order.
+Sequences between 3 and 15 minutes long, are continuously rearranged so that no two of them recur in the same order.
 The audience experiences the orchestrated unfolding of a dynamic composition in three dimensions.
 The space and the sounds generated from it clash and respond to each other, resulting in an acoustic dialogue.
 A dedicated illumination program is coordinated with the music, seconding the sonic movements and sometimes standing in for them.

-The installation intends to make for an unwonted audible experience, revealing that, in the act of listening, the bounds of acoustic possibility are as wide as the bounds of attention.
-With targeted shifts of perspective, Mouse on Mars propose to demonstrate their conviction that there is no one valid composition: each listener produces his or her own "spatial compostruction."
+The installation intends to challenge the audience to active listening, in which only the limits of attention determine the limits of what is acoustically possible.
+With targeted shifts of perspective, Mouse on Mars propose to demonstrate their conviction that there is no one valid composition: each listener produces his or her own “spatial compostruction.”